open-dis/DISIntercomExample/README.md

 to the web server at http://localhost:8282.

 This application makes use of the javascript implementation of DIS, available at http://github.com/open-dis/open-dis/javascript .
-The files are a
+The files are already present in the content directory.

 The W3C specification for media capture is here: